 Dubai is one of the seven emirates that make up the United Arab Emirates.
-Located on southeast coast of the Persian Gulf and is the capital of the Emirate of Dubai.
-Dubai is growing as global city and business hub of the Middle East and have won to host World Expo 2020.
+Located on the southeast coast of the Persian Gulf and is the capital of the Emirate of Dubai.
+Dubai is growing as a global city and business hub of the Middle East and has won to host World Expo 2020.

-Dubai has a rich collection of buildings and structures of various architectural styles and many modern Islamic architecture can be found here.
-Dubai gets year round sunshine have beautiful deserts and beaches, luxurious hotels and shopping malls which attract millions of leisure and business visitors every year.
-English and Arabic is widely spoken in Dubai and if you are visiting from abroad you will not have any trouble in going around.
+Dubai has a rich collection of buildings and structures of various architectural styles and much modern Islamic architecture can be found here.
+Dubai gets year-round sunshine has beautiful deserts and beaches, luxurious hotels, and shopping malls which attract millions of leisure and business visitors every year.
+English and Arabic are widely spoken in Dubai and if you are visiting from abroad you will not have any trouble going around.

 The local currency is the dirham, which is pegged to the dollar at Dhs 3.67.
 Dubai is divided into two parts – Deira on the northern side and Bur Dubai to the south, as well as the top tourist destination of Jumeirah.

 Burj Khalifa (Khalifa Tower)

 Burj Khalifa is the world’s tallest building at 829.8 m (2,722 ft).
 The Burj Khalifa’s design is derived from the patterning systems embodied in Islamic architecture, with the triple-lobed footprint of the building based on an abstracted version of the desert flower hymenocallis which is native to the Dubai region.